pixelastic/spells/README.md

 The module exports an object where each key is a specific spell.
-Keys are camel cased versions of the spell (for example, the "Acid Splash" spell is available through is `.acidSplash`).
+Keys are camel cased versions of the spell (for example, the "Acid Splash" spell is available through `.acidSplash`).

 Each spell also contains a `.fr` key, containing localized data in french, for when it differs from the original data.
-For example, range uses the metric system in french, and page number match the french PHB.
+For example, french range uses the metric system, and page number match the french PHB.
 Spell name, classes, casting time and durations are also localized.

 Note that french localized version contain a short description of the spell and